GovTechSG/seed-documentation/onboard-device/onboard-device-to-seed.md

-# Onboard Internet Device to SEED
+# Onboard your device to SEED

 <!-- **IMPORTANT: This page is linked in the TechPass portal-Register Intune Device ID, so please DO NOT RENAME this file. -->